craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ##### Firepowder Shot
 Firepowder Shot are individual self-contained ammunitions used in the operation of Firepowder Blasters.
 Shots are sometimes loaded into magazines or belts for use in more complex Firepowder weapons.

-Firepowder Shot typically deal d4 piercing damage, but are a variable ammunition.
+Firepowder Shot are created in standard size-forms for a given make or model of Blaster.

 | Name / Classification | Dam. | Original Producer | Note |
 | --------------------- | ---- | ----------------- | ---- |